piglovesyou/graphql-let/README.md

 #### .gitignore

+graphql-let will generate `.d.ts` files in the same folder of `.graphql`
-You may want to exclude auto-generated files by graphql-let.
-Add this line in your .gitignore.
+and `.graphqls`.
+Add these line in your .gitignore.

 ```diff
 +*.graphql.d.ts